-Thermostat wire comes in a bundle with the outer jacket of the thermostat wire being either brown or white.
+Thermostat Wire – Thermostat wire comes in a bundle with the outer jacket of the thermostat wire being either brown or white.
 The bundle can have anywhere from 2 conductors inside the bundle or outer jacket and all the way up 8 or 10 conductors inside the outer brown or white jacket.
-The wire inside the bundle for typical thermostat wire is 18 gauge solid copper wire and each wire has its own outer jacket that is a different color than any of the other conductors in the bundle.
+The wire inside the bundle for typical thermostat wire is 18 gauge solid copper conductors and each has its own outer jacket that is a different color than any of the other conductors in the bundle.
 These multi-color wires are colored different for identification from one end of the bundle to the other end of the bundle.
 Thermostat wire can be purchased in a bundle as follows:

-The above list represents the most common available combinations of wire available for air conditioning and heating thermostat wires.
+The above list represents the most common combinations of wire available for air conditioning and heating thermostat wires.
 Other combinations of wire may be available.

-Plenum rated wire has an outer jacket that is not toxic when exposed to heat or flames and using plenum rated wire increases the chances of people surviving a fire if the structure has a fire in the future.
-If the thermostat wire is run inside the wall then there are no codes about using any special wire and inside walls are using not exposed to conditioned air or spaces.
+Plenum rated wire has an outer jacket that is not toxic when exposed to heat or flames.
+Plenum rated wire increases the chances of people surviving a fire if the structure has a fire in the future.
+If the thermostat wire is run inside the wall then there are no codes about using any special wire.
+That is as long as the wire is inside the walls and not exposed to conditioned air or spaces.